sav-che/TL-2/README.md

 ## Offline setup

 1. Install Obsidian: https://obsidian.md/download.
-2. Download TL-2 vault (any of TL-2_\* archives in https://github.com/sav-che/TL-2/releases/latest) and extract it in a preferred location.
+2. Download TL-2 vault (any of TL-2_\* archives in https://github.com/sav-che/TL-2/releases/latest) and extract it to a preferred location.
 3. Open Obsidian.
 On the first launch it will ask for action – select "Open folder as vault" and navigate to the folder you specified above.
-If you already have some vault opened, click on small "Open another vault" button in bottom left corner, as in the screenshot below.
+If you already have some vault opened, click on small "Open another vault" button in the bottom left corner, as in the screenshot below.
 After that the setup is done.
+NB: if you want to install a newer version, do not try to overwrite a folder of an older version with it.
+Select a different name/location for the new version, or delete the old folder first.

 ![](/Maintenance/misc_images/instructions_open_folder.jpg)